-a.
-The policy or contract is greater than or equal to 13 months; and b.
+- a.
+The policy or contract is greater than or equal to 13 months; and - b.
 The reporting entity can neither cancel the contract, nor increase the premium during the policy or contract term."
-67

-Note that "long duration" in this section refers only to those policies subject to the special unearned premium rules alluded to in the above definitions.
-More details on these special rules are provided in Appendix III.1.
+Note that "long duration" in this section refers only to those policies subject to the special unearned premium rules alluded to in the above definitions ("These contracts are subject to the three tests of SSAP No.

-FAQ: Are all policies of duration over 12 months considered "long duration" for the purposes of this requirement?
+FAQ: Are all policies of duration over 12 months considered P&C Long Duration for the purposes of this requirement?